Frankroz/todo-app/README.md

-#ToDo App
+# ToDo app

-This is a simple ToDo list app created on React
+This project is a simple ToDo app created in React